zilliztech/zdoc/docs/tutorials/collection/use-partition-key.md

 - You have downloaded the example dataset.
 For details, see [Example Dataset](./example-dataset).

-## Create collection with partition key enabled{#create-collection-with-partition-key-enabled}
+## Enable partition key{#enable-partition-key}

-To demonstrate the use of partition keys, we will continue to use the example dataset that contains over 5,000 articles, and `publication` will serve as the partition key.
+To demonstrate the use of partition keys, we will continue to use the example dataset that contains over 5,000 articles, and the __publication__ field will serve as the partition key.

-The schema of the collection to be created is similar to the one specified in [Create Collection](./create-collection) except for the settings of the `publication` field.

 <Tabs groupId="code" defaultValue='python' values={[{"label":"Python","value":"python"},{"label":"NodeJS","value":"javascript"},{"label":"Java","value":"java"},{"label":"Go","value":"go"}]}>
 <TabItem value='python'>